Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Mortgage rates in Arkansas trend closely to the national average — sometimes higher or lower.

-• Mortgage interest rates are influenced by the economy, Federal Reserve’s monetary policy, and supply and demand for mortgages.
+• Mortgage interest rates are influenced by the economy, the Federal Reserve’s monetary policy, and supply and demand for mortgages.

 • Higher interest rates mean higher monthly mortgage payments, while lower interest rates result in lower monthly payments.